 Most of us have, at some point in our lives, thought of opening a restaurant.
 Especially during a long delay in service, or when the food served has been too salty, or worse, undercooked or overpriced, we have disdainfully shaken our heads and said, “If I were running this restaurant…”.
 But of course, it’s easier said than done.
-Running a restaurant is indeed a tough job and there are a number of challenges in running a restaurant in India.
-In fact, the most restaurants fail within the first year of operations.
+Running a restaurant is indeed a tough job, and there are many challenges in running a restaurant in India.
+The most restaurants fail within the first year of operations.

 Even if you decide to sit behind the cash counter yourself, there are still hurdles that plague restaurant management.
 No one would tell you the tougher side of restaurant management when you decide to take the plunge.
 Here we have compiled for you the challenges you may face while running a restaurant and the things you can do to avoid them.

 Top Challenges in Running a Restaurant Business in India

 Restaurateurs are our favorite people in the world.
 And it pains us to see them struggling with what we consider one of the noblest professions on earth, that is, feeding the hungry (albeit charging for it!)
 So, we’ve compiled a list of the top five challenges in running a restaurant that all restaurant owners and managers should keep in mind:

 A restaurant is primarily known for its food and services.
 You need to have an expert chef whose cooking would lure customers to the restaurant.
 And you need a well-trained staff whose efficiency and hospitality charms the customers even more.

 A restaurant faces more competition than any other business.
 This is because (as mentioned previously) everyone thinks they can run a restaurant and don’t hesitate in realizing their dream.
 Restaurants emerge and go out of business regularly.
 Therefore, the attrition rate of the staff is quite high.
 Added to this, are the long and tough hours and meager pay.
 Junior level staff have been known to switch jobs for as low as Rs 500.